Naples, Florida: Sports

 Pickleball is an increasingly popular sport in Naples.
 Because of this, many parks have added pickleball courts.
 Naples is home to the U.S. Open Pickleball Championships, which have been held annually since 2016., Because of this Naples and East Naples Community Park is known as the Pickleball Capital of the world.

 Naples has two semi-pro soccer teams, Naples United FC, which was founded in 2017 and competes in the National Premier Soccer League and Naples City FC, which was founded in 2020 and competes in the United Premier Soccer League.

-Starting from the 2025 season, Naples will also have a professional club, FC Naples in the USL League One.
+Naples also has a professional soccer club called FC Naples, which was founded in 2025 and currently competes in USL League One.

 Naples is also the home of swamp buggy races, held three times each year at the Florida Sports Park.
 The swamp buggy was invented in Naples.